kdroukman/o11y-lambda-lab/README.md

 ```

 Take note of your endpoint value:

 ![image](https://user-images.githubusercontent.com/5187861/219013249-bfa87ba1-f719-4287-8124-f95d87df83f5.png)

 ### Send some Traffic

 Use the `curl` command to send a payload to your producer function.
 Note that the flat `-d` is followed by your payload.
-Try changing the value of `name` to your name.
+Try changing the value of `name` to your name and telling the Lambda function about your `superpower`.
 Replace `YOUR_ENDPOINT` with the endpoint from your previous step.

 ```
 curl -d "{ 'name': 'CHANGE_ME', 'superpower': 'CHANGE_ME' }" YOUR_ENDPOINT